 When it comes to push notifications for retargeting, you can look at 3-4 notifications to be sent to a user.
 You can play around with the text as well as the visuals.
 While for abandoned cart campaigns, it is advised to add the image of the product that was abandoned, a different set of text can be used for each notification.
 If users are no longer interested to buy, they can easily opt out of the drip by clicking on a CTA that could read ‘Not interested’.

 It doesn’t end once a user converts.
 For that critical second sale, you need to engage them post-purchase.
 Keep them in the loop about their order, send them other messages relevant to their interests and activity, and make them feel valued.

 Make sure that you nurture them before they fall into the ‘danger zone’ and their shopping activity starts declining.
 When you genuinely provide them with the information they want to hear about, they start trusting you.
 Once you build trust, the chances of future purchases increase.

 Smart marketers are turning to Web push notifications for retargeting, for their efforts to take flight and to drive repeat sales.
 With personalized and real-time triggers to back it up, it has become marketers rescue boat.
 Marketers now convert users after their first sale by engaging them with relevant notifications.

 Some of the campaigns include cross-selling, encouraging users to write a review and asking them to refer a friend for sweet deals.
+Know all about e-commerce retargeing using web push notifications in this indeapth guide.
 Let us know how you retarget users in the comments below.

 Convert more of your website traffic into sales with iZooto Web Push Notifications.
 Start your FREE trial Now.